Holiday Reindeer Cookies

 Now you have a reindeer!

-Repeat the above steps until you run out of eyeballs, cookies and/or candy melts.
-Once all the reindeer are made, pop them in the fridge for 5-10 minutes to set.
+Repeat the above steps until you run out of eyeballs, cookies, and/or candy melts.
+Once all the reindeer are made, pop them in the refrigerator for 5-10 minutes to set.

-Serve your Peanut Butter Reindeer Cookies in a single layer on a festive platter and enjoy!
+Serve your Reindeer Cookies in a single layer on a festive tray and enjoy!
+These festive treats are perfect for a cookie swap, last minute gathering, or as a fun treat for the kids!

-Once set, these guys should be stored in an airtight container.
-They'll last for weeks!
+Once set, these guys should be stored in an airtight container at room temperature.
+They’ll last for weeks!

 They do not require refrigeration, so feel free to keep them on the countertop for easy snackin’ access.

-FYI I do recommend storing these reindeer cookies in a single layer.
-If they're stacked or jiggled around too much in the container, the antlers will pop off!
+Tip: I do recommend storing these reindeer cookies in a single layer.
+If they’re stacked or jiggled around too much in the container, the pretzel antlers will pop off!

 Variations: